Just-In-Time Objectives: A General Approach for Specialized AI Interactions: JUST-IN-TIME OBJECTIVES

 Our architectural goal is that users should not need to start from scratch when communicating their objectives, and user-tailorable objectives should be enabled by default.
 While there are many paths to achieve this, we demonstrate that by purely observing the user, even minimally via browser interaction logs or screenshots, our architecture can deploy calibrated propositions about a user (``User is working on a System section with comments from X, Y, and Z'')~\cite{shaikh2025gum}, which we translate into a working hypothesis of the user's objective at any moment in time~(``Iterate on System section by integrating feedback from collaborators'').

 In this section, we work backwards by first demonstrating (1)~how such an objective can be minimally applied to common components of LLM systems to steer their behavior, and then discuss (2)~a process for creating just-in-time objectives by observing user behavior.
+In particular, our architecture builds on the existing design pattern of generators and evaluators in AI systems.
+These are also known as generators and verifiers~\cite{saadFalcon2025Weaver, brown2024largeLanguageMonkeys, song2025mindTheGap, snell2024scaling} or generate-then-rank methods ~\cite{zhang2023autoInstruct, xu2020generateandrank}, with analogues to actor-critic~\cite{konda1999actorCritic} and generator-discriminator architectures~\cite{goodfellow2014GANs} for prior AI systems.
+We design our system so that induced objectives can slot into existing generators and evaluators in LLM systems.